-Berlin prepares ‘huge thermos’ to help heat homes in winter
+Berlin preps ‘huge thermos’ to help heat homes this winter

 “The war in Ukraine and the energy crisis teach us that we need to be faster,” said Jarasch.

 “First of all to become climate neutral,” she said.
-“And secondly, to become independent.”
+“And secondly, to become independent (of energy imports).”

+Figures released Thursday by Germany’s utility industry association BDEW shows efforts to reduce natural gas use are having an effect.

+Consumption of gas dropped by 14.3% in the first five months of this year compared to the same period in 2021.

+Part of the decline was due to milder weather, but the industry group said even accounting for warmer temperatures there was a measurable drop that it attributed to bumpier economic conditions, appeals from the German government to save energy and individuals’ personal efforts.

-Wielgoss, meanwhile, is confident that Vattenfall’s customers won’t go cold this winter, despite the looming gas squeeze from Russia.
+Wielgoss said she was confident that Vattenfall’s customers won’t go cold this winter, despite the looming gas squeeze from Russia as Moscow retaliates for Western sanctions by reducing the gas flowing through key pipelines.

 “Consumers in Germany are very well protected,” she said.
 “So they for sure will not suffer any shortages.
 But of course, we plead with everybody to really start saving energy.”